Arvydas Sabonis

 His son, Domantas Sabonis, plays for the NBA's Sacramento Kings as of 2025.

 Early life and career

-Born in Kaunas, in then Lithuanian SSR, Soviet Union, Sabonis began playing basketball at age 13.
+Born in Kaunas, in the Soviet Union Sabonis began playing basketball at age 13.
 By the time he was 15 years old, he was a member of the Soviet national junior team.

 Sabonis was excused from mandatory service to the Soviet Army, by enrolling at the Lithuanian University of Agriculture, in his hometown.

 Professional career

 Žalgiris

 Sabonis made his professional club debut in 1981, with one of the oldest basketball teams in Lithuania, Žalgiris, in his hometown of Kaunas.
 With the club, he won three consecutive Soviet Premier League titles, and the 1986 FIBA Club World Cup (FIBA Intercontinental Cup).

 Valladolid

 In 1989, Sabonis left Žalgiris, and signed with the Spanish Liga ACB club Fórum Valladolid.
 During the 1991–92 season, Sabonis helped the team to reach the semifinals at the Korać Cup.